 rack even though it's also a dependency of

 In short, by default, when you update a gem using

 update all dependencies of that gem, including those that are also dependencies

 of another gem.

-To prevent updating shared dependencies, prior to version 1.14 the only option
+To prevent updating indirect dependencies, prior to version 1.14 the only option

 CONSERVATIVE UPDATING behavior in bundle install(1):

 and then running bundle install(1) will only update